 - Energy systems and material science: Design and operation of energy and chemical systems, Systems analysis and technology evaluation, Quantum theory of materials, Microstructure physics and alloy design

-We are looking for excellent graduates in mathematics, computer science, physics, material science, earth science, life science and engineering from all over the world who are eager to work at the interface between domain-related research and data science.
+We are looking for talented graduates in mathematics, computer science, physics, material science, earth science, life science and engineering from all over the world who are eager to work at the interface between domain-related research and data science.
 The doctoral researchers at HDS-LEE want to advance the development of Data Science methods as well as use state-of-the-art technologies of artificial intelligence and machine learning to solve challenging scientific problems.

 Scientific Curriculum